jupyter-server/jupyter_server/docs/source/other/full-config.rst

     A callable returning the storage backend for notebook signatures.
     The default uses an SQLite database.

-GatewayKernelManager.allow_tracebacks : Bool
+GatewayKernelManagers.allow_tracebacks : Bool
     Default: ``True``

     Whether to send tracebacks to clients on exceptions.

-GatewayKernelManager.allowed_message_types : List
+GatewayKernelManagers.allowed_message_types : List
     Default: ``[]``

     White list of allowed kernel message types.
     When the list is empty, all message types are allowed.

-GatewayKernelManager.buffer_offline_messages : Bool
+GatewayKernelManagers.buffer_offline_messages : Bool
     Default: ``True``

     Whether messages from kernels whose frontends have disconnected should be buffered in-memory.